atooms-mirror/atooms/README.md

 ```bash
 $ trj.py -i rumd -o xyz input.xyz.gz output.xyz
 ```
 If you don't specify the output path, the trajectory is written to standard output.
-This useful for quick inspection of complex trajectory formats or for piping into sed / awk.
+This is useful for quick inspection of complex trajectory formats or for piping into sed / awk.

 `trj.py` has various options to control the format of the output file.
 For instance, it is possible to include the particles' velocities in the output file by changing the output fields: